Reversing a Roth IRA Conversion

 Fortunately, you can avoid this unfavorable outcome by reversing the Roth account back to traditional IRA status.
 The IRS calls this process recharacterizing the account.
 Once the recharacterization is complete, you’re right back where you started, tax-wise—though your IRA is now worth $35,000 instead of $50,000.
 To summarize: the conversion is reversed, the $45,000 taxable distribution disappears,(along with the related tax liability), and the account is again a traditional IRA worth $35,000.

 To reverse a conversion by recharacterizing an account back to traditional IRA status you must submit the required form to your Roth IRA trustee or custodian by October 15 of the year after the conversion takes place.
 If October 15 falls on a weekend, the deadline is the following Monday.
-For example, you have until October 12, 2012 to reverse a 2011 conversion, and you have until October 15, 2013 to reverse a 2012 conversion.
 This flexibility makes the conversion idea that much more appealing.

 If you’ve already filed your tax return for the year of the conversion but it isn’t yet October 15, you still have until that date to reverse the conversion (with extra days in years when October 15 falls on a weekend).
 To get back the tax you paid on the conversion you would then need to file an amended tax return (using Form 1040X) by the due date for amended returns.
 (Usually you have three years after the date you filed the original return, but you shouldn’t wait that long to seek a refund from reversing a Roth conversion.)